-The United States and Guatemala enjoy a growing trade relationship, which became even stronger after implementation of the U.S.-Central America-Dominican Republic Free Trade Agreement (CAFTA-DR).
-As of January 1, 2015, most U.S. consumer and industrial goods enter CAFTA-DR countries duty free (for goods that meet the country of origin requirements).
-The United States is Guatemala’s largest trading partner accounting for nearly 40 % of Guatemala’s trade.
+The United States is Guatemala’s largest trading partner accounting for nearly 40% of Guatemala’s trade.
+Both nations enjoy a growing trade relationship, which became even stronger after the implementation of the U.S.-Central America-Dominican Republic Free Trade Agreement (CAFTA-DR) in 2007.
+As of January 1, 2015, most U.S. consumer and industrial goods enter CAFTA-DR countries duty free (for goods that meet the country-of-origin requirements).

-In general, the Agreement has been very successful for all parties.
-Intra-regional trade among Central American countries and the Dominican Republic increased from $6.3 billion in 2010 to more than $10 billion by 2018.
-U.S. goods exports to Central America and the Dominican Republic have more than doubled since 2004 (prior to the Agreement taking affect for the first signatories).
-Nevertheless, the Agreement has been unable to solve some of the region’s most serious problems – including physical insecurity and corruption.
+In general, CAFTA-DR has been very successful for all parties.
+Intra-regional trade among Central American countries and the Dominican Republic increased from $27.2 billion in 2020 to more than $38.7 billion in 2021 U.S. goods exports to Central America and the Dominican Republic have more than doubled since 2004 (prior to the Agreement taking affect for the first signatories).
+Nevertheless, CAFTA-DR has been unable to solve some of the region’s most serious problems – including insecurity and corruption.

 U.S. merchandise exports to Guatemala were $8.07 billion in 2021, an increase of $1.78 billion from 2020.
 Leading U.S. exports to Guatemala include mineral fuel oil, machinery, electric machinery, and cereals (corn, wheat, and rice).

 U.S. imports from Guatemala totaled $4.66 billion in 2021, an increase of $900 million from 2020.
 U.S. imports include edible fruits and nuts; knit apparel; coffee, tea, and spices; woven apparel; edible vegetables, roots, and tubers.